Hams-Ollo/Veda-Base/README.md

 # 📚 Library of Alexandria

-> 🌟 A multi-agent system for knowledge management and document processing, powered by advanced AI and semantic analysis.
+> 🌟 A multi-agent system for knowledge management and document processing, featuring an advanced React frontend and FastAPI backend.

 ## ✨ Features